davidtchiu/davidtchiu.github.io/teaching/cs161/hwk5b.nestedLoops/index.md

 #### Instructions

-- Open BlueJ and create a new project called `Hwk6_MoreLoops`.
+- Open BlueJ and create a new project.
+Create a new class and name it `NestedLoops`.
 This class will not have any fields or constructors.
-Create a new class and name it `NestedLoops`.
 Write the following methods:
   `

 - **(Nested)** `printDownTriangle()` which inputs an integer `n` and does not return.
 It prints a right triangle (see below) of height and base of size `n`, with the straight edge facing east.
 This method requires a nested loop.